The year we learn to spend our time well

 Imagine if we had resilience and discipline to stay focused on the things that matter the most to us, not just as individuals, but also to our families and communities.

-Join our Slow Sunday movement, and be part of a community of people taking a weekly extended break from all our devices.
+Join our Slow Sunday initiative, and be part of a community of people taking a weekly extended break from all our devices.

 You are invited to use this article as a conversation starter about how we can spend our time well.